Integrat-edCircuit/qelectrotech-doc/source/users/folio/title_block/elements/cell.rst

 .. note::

     Many different tools allows you to create Scalable Vector Graphics, SVG files.
-Inside the Open Source world, `Inkscape`_ is on of the recomended tools.
+Inside the Open Source world, `Inkscape`_ is on of the recommended tools.

 .. _Inkscape: https://inkscape.org/